microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-onlinemeeting.md

 ## Event notifications types

 The following are the supported meeting events:
-- CallStarted - Occurs when a meeting call is started.
+- CallStarted - Occurs when the meeting call has started.
-- CallEnded - Occurs when a meeting call has been concluded.
+- CallEnded - Occurs when the meeting call has ended.
-- CallRosterUpdate - Occurs when a participant joins or exits a call.
+- CallRosterUpdate - Occurs when a participant joins or exits the meeting call.

 ### Decrypted payload examples